All have been trained by the Yax family to ensure consistency in your practice.

 Kristen’s yoga practice began in 1999 via VHS tapes, however it wasn’t until 2011 that she began teaching yoga to others.
 Kristen has a wonderful grasp on the therapeutic approach to teaching.
 Her genuine nature carries over into her classes.
 It is evident in, as well as out of class, that she cares about the well-being of everybody.
 Besides yoga, Kristen’s other passions include cooking, reading and traveling.

 Andre has practiced yoga on and off since 2012, and began building a consistent yoga practice upon finding Hot House in 2016.
 When teaching, his goal is to create a space where practitioners can find a release from their daily lives.
-His favorite part of teaching is becoming a part of their journey as the yoga philosophy makes waves in their lives.
+His favorite part of teaching is becoming a part of their journey as the yoga philosophy makes waves in their lives; that, and making great playlists to flow to.
 Andre studied physics and engineering in school, and has applied his skills to mastering the art of rolling the perfect towels behind the front desk.
 When practicing, he is notorious for his mid-class “meditations” (aka naps).

 Yoga has been the only constant in my life since starting.
 Initially, I went into it for the fitness aspect but it has evolved into a way of life for me.
 I started practicing in 2006 and I’ve never looked back.
 My favorite thing about teaching is seeing the gratitude as practitioners leave class and knowing I assisted in their yoga smile.
 Fun fact about me is that I have a very healthy obsession with fitness and a not so healthy obsession with lipstick and all things glitter 💜

 Su has been teaching at Hot House Yoga since receiving her 200 hour certification in March 2015 and recently earned an additional 300 hour certification in August 2017.
 One of her favorite parts about teaching are the personal connections that she makes with her students, whether it’s simply through eye contact, a smile, or a laugh.
 She just wants people to know that they matter, that they’re enough.
-In her free time, Su enjoys sleeping, eating, traveling, and spending time with her family, friends, and Maddox (her bossy but lovable Pembroke Welsh Corgi).
+In her free time, Su enjoys sleeping, eating, traveling, and spending time with her family and friends.

 I began practicing in 2008.
 The main reason I love teaching is that I want to make the world a healthier, happier, safer and more peaceful place.
 Each time I teach, I have an opportunity to help each student feel better, have a better relationship with themselves and thus better their relationships in and with the world.
 A fun fact about me is that I’m addicted to Tetris.
 I can pack a suitcase, a trunk or a truck bed better than anyone you know – and I owe it all to Tetris.